 Current vacancies

 We are always happy for the right candidate to join our small and dynamic team!
-All positions involving working with children and adults on the autism spectrum will require:

 -

-Professional experience of working with children/adults on the autism spectrum.
+Professional experience of working with autistic children/adults.

 -